xdanny41/LFEREFRESH/README.md

 **HELLO LAMBDA CS NERDS.
 This is the Official Repository for Lambda Phi Epsilon | Alpha Phi Chapter at THE University of Oklahoma.**

+**General Advice:**
-General Advice.
-This site is setup in a way where novice CS Lambda Students can learn how to effectively:
+- This site is setup in a way where novice CS Lambda Students can learn how to effectively:
-Manage a site, Learn how cloud containerization works, general git practice, Learn new languages such as, HTML, CSS, JavaScript.
+- Manage a site, Learn how cloud containerization works, general git practice, Learn new languages such as, HTML, CSS, JavaScript.
 Learn how to use frameworks & styling: Bootstrap5 and how to generally make new additions/modules & pages to the existing website.
+- If you want to make your own site, I highly recommend you make it from scratch with more people so that you can have something on your resume.
+- Active house will sometimes make retarded request.
+You may choose to uphold the request at your own risk.

 **How this repo works & what it contains:**
  - Created with: